-All individual communication acts are at least dialogic and require translation internal mechanism of both as signification, as well as an external mechanism of signification and communication.
-[NOTE: Signification is primary and the basis for communication and text generation.
-Signification is the "human ability that underlies human language and all of human cognition" and is essential to the creation of non-hereditary memory/cultural collective (Andrews 2013: 49).
+All individual communication acts are at least dialogic and require translation internal mechanism of both as an signification, as well as an external signification mechanism of and [NOTE: Signification is communication. primary and the basis for communication and text generation.
+Signification is the "human ability that underlies human language and all of human cognition" and is essential to the creation of non-hereditary memory/cultural collective systems (Andrews 2013: 49).
 For a discussion of the importance of signification and invention of collective symbols, see Donald (2004) and Andrews (2013: 49-51, 60-63).]
-However, approach guarantees while such an translation mechanisms, does guarantee the achievement of a coherent, meaningful result.
+However, while such approach guarantees an translation mechanisms, it does not guarantee the achievement of a coherent, meaningful result.
 Human language in action often leads to misunderstanding as well as understanding.
 Theoretical approaches to language and brain would benefit from incorporating empirical aspects of actual language usage, which includes instability, ambiguity and redundancy of linguistic meanings, while avoiding notions of idealized speakers and hearers.